AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 The MQL-01 (Last) from Lead 2 ends up being the MQL-04 (Last) touchpoint on the Opportunity.
 Because this scenario is looking at multiple Leads' journeys within one Opportunity, the positioning and numbering of the Leads' touchpoints can change when they are translated as touchpoints on the Opportunity.
 Similarly, the SQL-01 (Last) from Lead 2 becomes the SQL-04 (Last) on the Opp.
 Lead 2's SAL-01 (Last) also becomes the Opportunity's SAL-02 (Last).

-Also, notice that there are only 2 SAL touchpoints included on the Opportunity.
-Marketo Measure will not try to force/create touchpoints for stage transitions if they haven't actually occurred.
+Also, notice that there are only 2 SAL touchpoints included on the Opportunity. [!DNL Marketo] Measure will not try to force/create touchpoints for stage transitions if they haven't actually occurred.

 Lead 3's touchpoint journey begins just before the OC touch occurs, but long after Lead 1 and Lead 2 had their FT and LC touch.
 In this case, Lead 3's FT and LC will appear as a Form touchpoint on the Opportunity.
 Lead 1 is then converted in to a Contact with an Opportunity, which is considered the OC touch.